George Leo Haydock: Pastoral troubles

-Also while at Whitby, Haydock continued to serve Ugthorpe as well for most of the period until 1827 when a permanent successor was assigned.
+Also while at Whitby, Haydock continued to serve Ugthorpe as well, for most of the period until 1827 when a permanent successor was assigned.
 At this point, a series of problems began coming to a head.
 The new Ugthorpe priest, Father Nicholas Rigby (1800–1886), felt Haydock personally should pay a debt of £284 owed by the Ugthorpe mission.
 Prior to this, Haydock had disputed the transfer of a £300 donation originally intended for his Whitby mission to the recently established Ushaw College, Durham.
 Given the generosity Haydock had shown in providing financial support from his own funds to his assigned missions, as well as the history of generous donations by his family, he felt ill-used by these actions.
 He made his objections known to his superiors, Thomas Smith (1763–1831), Vicar Apostolic of the Northern Vicariate, and Smith's Coadjutor Thomas Penswick (1772–1836), a former classmate of Haydock's at Douay; however, they sided against him.
-Haydock must have considered this especially ironic since he had received a letter from Smith's predecessor in the Northern District, William Gibson (1738–1821), praising two of Haydock's uncles the "greatest benefactors" of the College at Crook Hall.
+Haydock must have considered this especially ironic since he had received a letter from Smith's predecessor in the Northern District, William Gibson (1738–1821), praising two of Haydock's uncles as the "greatest benefactors" of the college at Crook Hall.
 One of these had donated £2,200.
 Haydock's altruistic nature is well-established by his willingness to accept assignments to impoverished missions and his compassion for his flock.
 However, that nature did not extend to patience with those trying to take financial advantage of him.
 He made his objections known without mincing words.
 As a result, an annoyed Smith transferred Haydock to a private chaplaincy at Westby Hall, Lancashire, in 1830.
-This was despite a petition by Haydock's Whitby parishioners to Smith expressing "regret to hear your Lordship's intention is to remove from us our most worthy and most beloved Pastor The Rev'd Geo Leo Haydock."
-Haydock's ability to support himself financially was a significant factor in these parishioners' consideration as illustrated by their request, "...that your Lordship will take into your serious consideration the depressed state of by far the greatest part of these your petitioners who are not able to contribute any thing towards the support of a Priest."
+This was despite a petition by Haydock's Whitby parishioners to Smith expressing "regret to hear your Lordship's intention is to remove from us our most worthy and most beloved Pastor The Rev'd Geo Leo Haydock".
+Haydock's ability to support himself financially was a significant factor in these parishioners' consideration as illustrated by their request, "...that your Lordship will take into your serious consideration the depressed state of by far the greatest part of these your petitioners who are not able to contribute anything towards the support of a Priest."
 But the petition was ignored, and Haydock's situation would only grow worse.
 Smith died in 1831 and was succeeded by the sterner disciplinarian Penswick, who immediately interdicted Haydock from his priestly functions.
-Haydock's older sister Margaret (Sister Stanislaus, O.S.A.), understanding too well her brother's temperament, later admonished him, "...keep quiet and silent in regard of your Bishop for I see plainly you will have nothing but vexation and no redress [;] beware of scandal by publishing your sentiments of him."
+Haydock's older sister Margaret (Sister Stanislaus, O.S.A.), understanding too well her brother's temperament, later admonished him, "...keep quiet and silent in regard of your Bishop for I see plainly you will have nothing but vexation and no redress [;] beware of scandal by publishing your sentiments of him".